 Now you can begin to experiment.
 First begin by toeing your speakers in towards the listening area and then facing them straight into the room.
-You will notice the tonal balance and imaging changing.
-You will notice that as the speakers are toed-in, the system becomes slightly brighter than when toed-out.
-This design gives you the flexibility to compensate for a soft or bright room.
+You will notice that the tonal balance changes slightly.
+You will also notice the imaging changing.